api3dao/vitepress-docs/docs/guides/airnode/quick-start-container/index.md

 # {{$frontmatter.title}}

-The **Airnode Quick Start** guides are simple introductions that demonstrate the deployment of an Airnode.
+This guide is a simple introduction that demonstrates the deployment of an Airnode.
 Configuration files are provided with only minor changes to be made.
+If you wish to use your own configuration files, you can generate them using ChainAPI.
+[Refer to this guide](../deploy-airnode/index.md).
+As ChainAPI doesn't have the option for a local deployment, you need to make some minor tweaks to the configuration files.

 This guide uses the latest release ([0.9.2<ExternalLinkImage/>](https://hub.docker.com/r/api3/airnode-deployer/tags))